 Scott and his wife, Juli, have three children, Evan, Courtney and Jace.
 Scott and Juli enjoy traveling, particularly to Latin American locations.
 Evan participates in various Special Olympics activities, Courtney is attending college at the University of Utah, and Jace is attending college at Florida State University.

 Scott and his family are active in their local church and community.
 On Saturdays in the fall they cheer for the Florida Gators.

 University of Florida College of Law (J.D., cum laude, 1997); University of Central Florida

 College of Business Administration (B.A., cum laude, Business Management, 1994).

 Member, Greater Orlando Builders Association.

 Member, Florida Municipal Attorneys Association.

-Current volunteer coordinator, Special Olympics of Florida; Past District Chairman, Boy Scouts of America; Past President and Board Member, Down Syndrome Association of Central Florida; Past Board Member, Quest, Inc.; Past General Counsel, The First Tee of Central Florida.
+Former volunteer coordinator, Special Olympics of Florida; Past District Chairman and current Chartered Organizational Representative for The Boy Scouts of America; Past President and Board Member, Down Syndrome Association of Central Florida; Past Board Member, Quest, Inc.; Past General Counsel, The First Tee of Central Florida.